andrew/ultimate-awesome/README.md

 - [awesome-scientific-skills](https://github.com/internscience/awesome-scientific-skills) - An open, curated collection of Agent Skills for scientific research — clone it, use it, extend it!.
 - [awesome-zkevm](https://github.com/LuozhuZhang/awesome-zkevm) - A curated list of awesome zkEVM resources, libraries, tools and more.
 - [awesome-clean-tech](https://github.com/nglgzz/awesome-clean-tech) - A community curated list of awesome clean tech companies.
+- [awesome-playcanvas](https://github.com/playcanvas/awesome-playcanvas) - A curated list of awesome PlayCanvas assets, resources, and more.
 - [awesome-grad-school](https://github.com/poloclub/awesome-grad-school) - 🎓 Advice and resources for thriving and surviving graduate school.
+- [awesome-mcp-devtools](https://github.com/punkpeye/awesome-mcp-devtools) - A curated list of developer tools, SDKs, libraries, and testing utilities for Model Context Protocol (MCP) server development.
 - [awesome-github-wiki](https://github.com/MyHoneyBadger/awesome-github-wiki) - :neckbeard: Awesome list GitHub Wikis.
 - [usd-resources](https://github.com/vfxpro99/usd-resources) - A curated list of USD projects and resources.
 - [Awesome-VLM-AD-ITS](https://github.com/ge25nab/Awesome-VLM-AD-ITS) - [T-IV] This repository collects research papers of large Vision Language Models in Autonomous driving and Intelligent Transportation System.
 The repository will be continuously updated to track the latest update.